 Mentioning contributors directly in your own blog posts (or in the guest posts you write for other authoritative websites), is another easy way to offer real value to them.

-When you mention a contributor in your articles, you can include a quote, a case study, a story—or you can simply link back to an article or blog post they’ve written… remembering that high quality earned links are the currency of the Internet and the backbone of an online business.
+When you mention a contributor in your articles, you can include a quote, a case study, or a story—or you can simply link back to an article or blog post they’ve written… remembering that high-quality earned links are the currency of the Internet and the backbone of an online business.

-As I’ve alluded to, you don’t have to limit your mentions to the content you share on your own personal blog, either.
-If you’re writing for other authoritative blogs or industry-specific publications, you can also include backlinks or quotes from the contributors to Forbes, Entrepreneur, or Inc that you want to connect with.
+As I’ve alluded to, you don’t have to limit your mentions to the content you share on your blog, either.
+Suppose you’re writing for other authoritative blogs or industry-specific publications.
+In that case, you can also include backlinks or quotes from Forbes, Entrepreneur, or Inc contributors that you want to connect with.

-As long as the mention feels natural in your writing, you have an opening to send them an email and tell them that you’ve shared their work in a meaningful way.
+As long as the mention feels natural in your writing, you have an opportunity to email them and tell them that you’ve shared their work meaningfully.

 I’ve mentioned this many times throughout this guide about how to write for publications already, but it’s worth repeating…

-Before you ask anything from a contributor, you should first be giving.
-Give over the course of weeks and months before you should feel comfortable making an ask of them.
+Before you ask anything from a contributor, you should first be given.
+Give over weeks and months before you should feel comfortable making an ask of them.

 Work on building a real rapport and strive to be patient enough to learn from them as well.
 They’ve already achieved the goal you’re hoping to achieve, so pay attention to the steps that got them where they are today.
-Really read the articles they’re publishing and study their style, tone and appeal.
+Read the articles they’re publishing and study their style, tone, and appeal.

 Don’t stop after you’ve shared a handful of their articles on your social media accounts, either.

-Continue finding ways to show that you’re not only interested in what they’re doing, but that you can help them achieve their goals by providing backlinks, testimonials and reviews.
+Continue finding ways to show that you’re interested in what they’re doing and that you can help them achieve their goals by providing backlinks, testimonials, and reviews.

 If you’re able to do that well, then they’ll eventually want to reciprocate the very real value you’ve provided to them.